VirtualAnalogy/Paraphrasis/README.md

 * For all parameter types, you can get the raw value (ie, the thing you probably need in your code to do useful stuff), or a scaled value between 0.0 - 1.0 for use in plugin wrappers.
+* The decibel parameter is represented internally as a linear value, which is more convenient for most algorithms.
+* The frequency parameter uses logarithmic scaling for its value, so it is easier to select higher frequencies.
+This is particularly convenient for filters where one MIDI step would otherwise mean a difference of several hundred hertz.
 * The integer parameters provide a minimum, maximum, and default value.
 * All parameter types also have a function to get the displayable value.
 * Lookup of parameters can be done either by index or by name, with either the